-In accordance with NIEHS requirements, trainees must be a US citizen or permanent resident, and must have completed a doctoral degree in statistics or a related subject by the appointment start date.
-We seek a highly motivated candidate with a strong statistical background and excellent programming and communication skills.
+In accordance with NIEHS requirements, trainees must be a US citizen or permanent resident, and must have a doctoral degree by the appointment start date.
+We seek a highly motivated candidate with training in statistics and programming, and excellent communication skills.

 The position is available for 12 months initially with the possibility of renewal for a second year.
-We anticipate an early 2021 start date, but seek the best candidate even if the start date is delayed.
+The start date must be prior to June 30, 2021.

-A cover letter describing research experience, a current CV and contact information for three references should be sent by email to Sally_Thurston@urmc.rochester.edu (please reference “NIEHS postdoctoral position” in the subject line).
+A cover letter describing research experience, a current CV, graduate transcript (can be unofficial) and contact information for three references should be sent by email to Sally_Thurston@urmc.rochester.edu (please reference “NIEHS postdoctoral position” in the subject).

 The UR and its Medical Center (URMC) are equal opportunity and affirmative action employers, and share a vision of cultivating a diverse and inclusive environment that guides and transforms its approaches to education, research, healthcare, and community partnerships.
 As a member of both institutions, the DBCB is strongly committed to fostering and supporting a workplace culture inclusive of people regardless of their race, ethnicity, national origin, gender or gender identity, sexual orientation, age, physical abilities, religious beliefs, veteran status or any other factor that cannot lawfully be used as a basis for recruiting or hiring decisions.
 Any applicant that meets our stated position qualifications is strongly encouraged to apply.